Cenél nGabráin: Important sites and territories

-The domain of the Cenél nGabráin appears to have been centred in Kintyre and Knapdale and may have included Arran, Jura and Gigha.
+The domain of the Cenél nGabráin may have included Arran, Jura and Gigha.
 The title king of Kintyre is used of a number of presumed kings of the Cenél nGabráin.
 Two probable royal sites are known, Dunadd, which lies at the northern edge of their presumed lands, and Aberte (or Dún Aberte), which is very likely the later Dunaverty on the headland beside Southend, Kintyre.
+The remains of numerous other duns have been found throughout the area as have crannog sites.
+The listing of hundreds of "houses" by the Senchus indicates that a substantial number of other dwellings existed as well.

 Kilmartin may have been an important early Christian site by reason of its proximity to Dunadd and its dedication to Saint Martin of Tours, as may Kilmichael Glassary.
 However, there appears to be no religious site of the importance of Lismore in the lands of the rival Cenél Loairn.
+Cenél nGabráin did however maintain strong links with Iona.